sweeny68/live-forex-simulator/README.md

 ## Features

-- Fetches real-time exchange rates using the ExchangeRate Host API
+- Fetches real-time exchange rates using yfinance and the ExchangeRate Host API
+- Plots real-time financial data using mplfinance
 - Stores data in a local SQLite database (`main.db`)
 - Provides an admin interface with login credentials
 - Built using Python 3 and modular design